 Anastacia: “He did it AGAIN?”

 The floor soon gave way entirely and the entire party plummeted into the inky blackness below.
-All except Aiyu, who through sheer agility had grasped a spider strand and hung over the void.
+All except Aiyu, who through sheer agility had grasped a stray spider strand and swung out over the void.

-But above him a high-pitched cackling alerted him to the completely-obviously-insane Buppido cutting through the strands supporting him.
+But above him a high-pitched cackling alerted him to the obviously-completely-insane Buppido cutting through the strands supporting him.

 Buppido: “Plummeting for the plummeting god!”

-Soon Aiyu joined his friends in the cold, dark emptiness below.
+And thus Aiyu joined his friends in the cold, dark emptiness below, cursing Buppido all the way down.